Dr. Jeremy J. Sierra

 Research and Publication Activities:

-Dr. Sierra has published 35 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics (2), Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (2), Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
-He also has an article forthcoming in Journal of Business & Industrial Marketing.
+Dr. Sierra has published 37 journal articles in outlets including Asia Pacific Journal of Marketing and Logistics (2), Computers in Human Behavior, International Journal of Market Research, Journal of Advertising (2), Journal of Brand Management (3), Journal of Business & Industrial Marketing, Journal of Business Research, Journal of Current Issues & Research in Advertising, Journal of Marketing Education (2), Journal of Marketing Theory and Practice (3), Journal of Product & Brand Management (2), Journal of Promotion Management (2), Journal of Retailing and Consumer Services (3), Journal of Services Marketing, and Psychology & Marketing (2).
+He also has research forthcoming in Journal of Product & Brand Management and European Journal of Marketing.

 Professional Service Activities:

-An avid golfer and ardent Nebraska football fan, Jeremy serves on the editorial review board for the Journal of Global Scholars of Marketing Science, Journal of Marketing Theory and Practice, Journal of Product & Brand Management, Journal of Promotion Management, Journal of Services Marketing, Marketing Education Review, and Psychology & Marketing.
+An avid golfer, ardent Nebraska football fan, and thoroughbred racing aficionado, Jeremy serves on the editorial review board for Journal of Global Scholars of Marketing Science, Journal of Marketing Theory and Practice, Journal of Product & Brand Management, Journal of Promotion Management, Journal of Services Marketing, Marketing Education Review, and Psychology & Marketing.
 In 2014, he was named an Outstanding Reviewer for the Journal of Services Marketing Emerald Literati Network Awards for Excellence and received a College Achievement Award for the Presidential Award for Excellence in Service at Texas State.

 Dr. Sierra teaches Marketing Management, Marketing Research, and Sports Marketing.
 He was a recipient of the 2008 – 2009 Emmett & Miriam McCoy College of Business Advisory Board Teaching Excellence Award and a nominee for the 2009 Presidential Award for Excellence in Teaching at Texas State.
 In 2014, Jeremy was a McCoy College of Business Gregg Master Teacher Symposium Invited Speaker and, in 2014 and 2016, he was recognized as a Favorite Professor by the Alfred H. Nolle Chapter of the Alpha Chi National College Honor Society at Texas State.